- Religion and Philosophy»

 Without accomplishing what I desire,

 Mount Hermon consists of triple summits, all about the same height, one of which was thought to be the site of the transfiguration.
-Three were heavenly in concept (Jesus, Moses, and Elijah) and three were mere earthly men (Peter, James, and John).
-Father, Son, and Holy Spirit seem to come to mind in this visual as well.
+Three who were present at this scene were heavenly in concept (Jesus, Moses, and Elijah) and three were mere earthly men (Peter, James, and John).
+The three summits remind me of the Trinity itself of Father, Son, and Holy Spirit.
+One mount with three summits.

 Kingdom and Kingship

-The Davidic covenant sets the stage to display the LORD Jesus Christ as the King of Kings and Lord of Lords, as was discussed earlier in this covenant with promise of a Kingdom/house/throne.
-Paul sums up this fulfillment in Christ when admonishing Timothy in as to how to walk as a subject of the King and Lord Jesus, as in under His Lordship
+The Davidic Covenant sets the stage to display the LORD, Jesus Christ, as the King of Kings and Lord of Lords, as was discussed earlier in this covenant.
+This included the promise of a Kingdom, a house, and a throne.
+Paul sums up this fulfillment in Christ when admonishing Timothy in how to walk as a subject of the King and Lord Jesus.

 What was Christ Jesus "good confession"?